-

 Investors will get a sense of how much more debt India is planning to raise in it’s upcoming Feb.
 1 budget.
 This will be the last full fledged budget before the nation, that already has one of the highest deficits in Asia, goes into elections in 2024.

-Mehta also sees a shift in the ownership trends of government securities, where pension funds and insurance companies are becoming larger holders of sovereign than banks, as the country’s economy formalizes.
+Mehta also sees a shift in the ownership trends of government securities, where pension funds and insurance companies are becoming larger holders of sovereign bonds than banks, as the country’s economy formalizes.

 “It may be still that banks are the largest investors but on an incremental basis, it is reducing,” he said.
 “That shift from banks to insurance companies, pension funds is already happening.”